SeanQuinn781/NodeTwitterSentiment/README.md

 # Usage

-1. Install dependencies and run the app:
+1. Install dependencies and run the app from the root directory:
 ```
+   cd NodeTwitterSentiment
    npm install
    npm start
 ```